 Equipment may be eligible only if pre-approved by MT DES and tied directly to a priority project described in the subrecipients workplan.
 Allowable equipment categories and equipment standards for EMPG are listed on the DHS Authorized Equipment List (AEL).
 Equipment may also be available under reverted funds.
 All equipment purchased with EMPG funds must support the emergency management program.
-Decisions to approve EMPG funds to be used towards equipment are made at the MT DES Preparedness supervisor or bureau chief level.
+Decisions to approve EMPG funds to be used towards equipment are made at the MT DES Preparedness Program Manager or Preparedness Bureau Chief level.